mranj004/gp-waiter/README.md

 bash scripts/ld_pruning.sh
 ```
 # Datasets
 We provide some datasets to help train and test GP-WAITER.
+Meanwhile, you can download the datasets below by visiting the URL()
 | Name    |Type     |Filename         |Line(except headers)  |Row(except index)     |
 |:-----   |:----    |:--------        |:-----|:---    |
 |Mazie244 |Genotype |maize244_gen.csv |244   |308,136 |